Introduction

 As you might guess, many different factors affect delivery times.
 It’s important to know what those factors are.
 Though you might be able to guess what they are, let’s go over them.

 The first factor is location.
-As you probably know, the distance between where the product is delivered from, and where it’s supposed to go plays a role in delivery times.
+As you probably know, the distance between where the product is delivered and where it’s supposed to go plays a role in delivery times.
 Depending on the zones they have to cross, your packages could be delivered anywhere from 1 to 5 days with UPS Ground.

 The second factor is service types.
 For example, ground or air are services you use with UPS.
 Depending on which you use, they have varying delivery timeframes.